Deep Learning-based Non-Intrusive Multi-Objective Speech Assessment Model with Cross-Domain Features: EXPERIMENTS

-Collecting subjective scores is time consuming and expensive because multiple subjects are required for listening tests.
-However, compared with models that predict objective evaluation scores, it is much more challenging to train a model to predict subjective evaluation scores that are highly correlated with human subjective ratings because human subjective ratings vary greatly, as shown in some previous work \cite{ref_51, wav2vec_mos,mbnet_mos}.
-Therefore, there is an urgent need for a method that can effectively and efficiently train a model that replaces subjective evaluation.
-In this section, we investigate whether MOSA-Net can be adapted to a new model for estimating human subjective ratings with a limited amount of training data.
+First, we investigate whether MOSA-Net can be adapted to a new model for estimating human subjective ratings with a limited amount of training data.
 We used scatter plots to show the correlations between human-listening test scores (intelligibility and MOS) and objective test scores (STOI and PESQ).
-We first normalized the speech intelligibility, MOS, STOI, and PESQ scores to zero mean and unit variance, and then drew two scatter plots in Fig.8 (left panel: subjective intelligibility vs STOI; right panel: subjective MOS vs PESQ).
-From the two scatter plots, we first note that human-listening test results (intelligibility and MOS) have high correlations with the corresponding objective scores (STOI and PESQ).
-The correlation between speech intelligibility and STOI is evaluated as 0.666 (LCC), 0.664 (SRCC), and 0.031 (MSE), while the correlation between MOS and PESQ is evaluated as 0.795 (LCC), 0.0632 (SRCC), and 0.022 (MSE).
+We drew two scatter plots in Fig.8 (left panel: subjective intelligibility vs STOI; right panel: subjective MOS vs PESQ).
+We used all the test utterances to conduct the evaluation.
+The average MOS scores for individual speech utterances appear to be distributed only over a limited number of values because each subject rated an utterance as 1, 2, 3, 4, or 5.
+Considering each utterance consists of 10 Chinese characters, the human-assessed recognition rate is either 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9 or 1.0.
+Therefore, the average speech intelligibility scores for individual speech utterances also appear to be distributed only over a limited number of values.
+We also observe that the PESQ (or STOI) scores of utterances with the same average MOS (or intelligibility) score are diverse.
+From the two scatter plots, we note that human-listening test results (intelligibility and MOS) have moderate correlations with the corresponding objective scores (STOI and PESQ).
+The correlation between speech intelligibility and STOI is evaluated as 0.482 (LCC),and 0.461 (SRCC), while the correlation between MOS and PESQ is evaluated as 0.574 (LCC),and 0.377 (SRCC).
 These findings motivated us to use a model adaptation strategy to adapt the MOSA-Net model pre-trained on objective scores to a new model that can predict human subjective ratings.